Servinjesus1/Mathematica-Student-Template/README.md

 Installation
 ------------

 Simply install Latin Modern font before running Mathematica/opening the document.
-Some Mathematica settings may be prudent to set for yourself to make it render as nicely as possible...
-[TODO] will update this.
+Then, set global Mathematica options in the Options Inspector to your liking (described below).

 Mathematica General Settings